 In 1990, David Attenborough was made an honorary Freeman of the City of Leicester.

-In 1993, after discovering that the Mesozoic reptile Plesiosaurus conybeari did not belong to the genus Plesiosaurus, the palaeontologist Robert Bakker renamed the species Attenborosaurus conybeari.
+In 1993, after discovering that the Mesozoic reptile Plesiosaurus conybeari did not belong to the genus Plesiosaurus, the palaeontologist Robert Bakker renamed the species Attenborosaurus conybeari in honor of David Attenborough.

-In 1997, David Attenborough narrated the BBC Wildlife Specials, each focusing on a charismatic species, which were screened to mark the Natural History Unit's 40th anniversary.
+In 1997, Attenborough narrated the BBC Wildlife Specials, each focusing on a charismatic species, to mark the Natural History Unit's 40th anniversary.

 In 1997, David Attenborough received an honorary Doctor of Philosophy degree from the University of Ghent.

-In 1997, Jane Elizabeth Ebsworth Oriel, David Attenborough's wife, passed away.
+In 1997, Jane Elizabeth Ebsworth Oriel, the wife of David Attenborough, passed away.

 In 1998, David Attenborough described himself as "a standard, boring left-wing liberal" and expressed the view that the market economy was "misery".